Rohan0909/digit-recognition/README.md

 # digit-recognition

-Predicting handwritten Digits using CNN
+Predicting handwritten Digits using ANN

 To access the dataset go to : https://www.kaggle.com/animatronbot/mnist-digit-recognizer